Proviso East High School: History

-1911 – World War II
+1911 – World War I

 The cornerstone of the school was laid on January 21, 1911 in a ceremony presided over by a local lodge of the Ancient Free and Accepted Masons (part of the newspaper story reported the group to be the Knights Templar).
 The 22 member class of 1911 graduated from the building, even though the school would not be completed until July.

 From even its early days, students were no stranger to protest.
 In May 1913, in retaliation for what students claimed were "harsh methods", an effigy of the principal, J.E.
 Witmer, was hung from the telegraph wires in front of the school.
 After the principal removed the effigy in the early evening, another was hung from the flagpole on top of the school.
 When signs were found painted on the sidewalk in front of the school the next day, the local marshal took every male in the senior class into custody, ordering them to remove the signs under threat of arrest.
 The next year, 110 students walked out on strike when the principal refused to grant a holiday for Columbus Day.

 In October 1915, the school district began the process of selling US$50,000 in bonds for the purpose of expanding the school.

 In 1929, work began on a new school building.
 A bond issue was approved by voters in June, though a lawsuit filed by some local taxpayers led to an injunction blocking the bond issue after construction had begun.
 The new school construction was eventually completed.

 In November 1936, voters in the district approved a bond issue, in conjunction with funding from the Public Works Administration, for the construction of a fieldhouse.
 The fieldhouse, including a swimming pool, was completed in 1938.